-Neptune is technically visible to the naked eye under perfect conditions, but in practice, it’s too dim and you’ll need a telescope or binoculars to see it.
-The planet was, amazingly, first observed by Galileo in 1612 and 1613.
-He even noticed that it moved across the sky, but he could not resolve its disk with his weak telescope and dismissed its motion as an observational error.
+Neptune is technically visible to the naked eye under perfect conditions, but in practice, it’s too dim, and you’ll need a telescope or binoculars to see it.
+The planet was, amazingly, first observed by Galileo in 1612 and 1613, and he even noticed that it moved across the sky, but he could not resolve its disk with his weak telescope and dismissed its motion as an observational error.

-John Herschel, the son of William Herschel, who found Uranus in 1781, also saw Neptune.
-However, it took the work of early astrophysicist Urbain Jean-Joseph Le Verrier to predict that Neptune existed.
-And Johann Gottfried Galle became the first person to both observe and recognize Neptune for what it was – a new planet – in 1846.
+Other observers – including John Herschel, the son of William Herschel (who discovered Uranus in 1781), saw Neptune, but it took the work of early astrophysicist Urbain Jean-Joseph Le Verrier to predict Neptune’s existence, and Johann Gottfried Galle became the first person to both observe and recognize Neptune for what it was – a new planet – in 1846.
 Le Verrier also went on to postulate the existence of a planet closer to the Sun than Mercury, termed “Vulcan”, which was only disproven upon the discovery of Einstein’s theories of general relativity.

-Neptune isn’t observed often by most astronomers, though it’s worth taking a look at and fairly easy to locate.
+Neptune isn’t observed often by most astronomers, though it’s worth a look and fairly easy to locate.